DavidEGrayson/ruby_ecdsa/README.md

 The public key consists of the coordinates of the point that is computed by multiplying the generator point of the curve with the private key.
-This is equivalent to adding the generators to itself `private_key` times.
+This is equivalent to adding the generator to itself `private_key` times.

 ```ruby
 public_key = group.generator.multiply_by_scalar(private_key)